How to Choose the Right Tracking Plan Template

 While tracking plan templates are a good place to start, they do have their limitations:

 • Hard to version: Tracking plans can become very complex and hard to manage as more people get involved.
 With more people involved, the list of potential problems grows, such as someone overwriting another user’s changes.
-The good news: Amplitude’s data governance features make versioning as easy as it is in Git.
+The good news: Amplitude’s make versioning as easy as it is in Git.

 Start tracking with Amplitude today